coderefinery/train-the-trainer/_episodes/09-future.md

 ## Near future of CodeRefinery

+- How to get new workshop requests?
+- How to get attendee interest?
+- How to get instructor interest?
+- What's our capacity for workshops?

 ## Brainstorming about new lessons

+- What lessons are useful and don't exist?
+- Which of these are in the scope of CodeRefinery?
+- What is an appropriate length and level of modularity for lessons, so that they can be most easily reused?

 ## Roadmap for future CodeRefinery lessons

+## Nordic Research Software Engineer network

+- CodeRefinery is trying to start a network of Research Software Engineers in the Nordics.
+- Nordic RSE conference in 2020.

 ## Hands-on Scientific Computing